Population variance, sample variance and sample size

 What’s the relationship between population variance, sample variance and sample size?
 This question is pretty broad, and opens up to a lot of interesting issues that have challenged my understanding of the relationship between sample size, variance and bias of estimators.

 Let’s start with a sample of N observations all generated by the same process.
-We assume they are iid Gaussian with some mean $\mu$ and variance $\sigma^2$ (they are ~ N($\mu$, $\sigma^2$)).
+We assume they are iid Gaussian with some mean μ and variance σ2 (they are ~ N(μ, σ2)).

 Now, if we ask ourselves whether increasing sample size (N) decreases population variance, well the answer is simple and neat: no!
 Population variance is a parameter, a deterministic number whose value does not depend on sample size.